Colusa, California: History

-The lynching of Hong Di
+Lynching of Hong Di

 On July 10, 1887, convicted murderer Hong Di, an immigrant from China, was dragged from the Colusa jail and was forced by over a hundred and fifty men through the streets of Colusa's Chinatown, before he was hanged from the rafters of the locomotive turntable of the Colusa and Lake Railroad.
 Di, who had worked as a servant for the Billiou family of St. Johns, California, had shot and killed his employer Julie Billiou on April 7, 1887.
 He was captured on May 22, 1887, near Gridley, California.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.4 sqmi, all of it land.
 According to the United States Geological Survey, the city's location is at 39°12′52″N 122°00′34″W.

 Colusa is on the Sacramento River, which has a high levee so that the river is not clearly apparent from the city.

 Colusa features a historic Chinatown, Carnegie Library building constructed in 1905, and an architecturally noteworthy courthouse built in a classical style, among its historically notable buildings.